Michael M. Ryan: Career

 He was also a New York-based stage actor with many off-Broadway and Broadway roles to his credit, including the 1976 Broadway play Best Friend.
 He often played classic roles in regional theatre.
 He was a pioneer of New York City's East Village, where he moved in the late 1950s and raised his family.

 Ryan also played the lead role in the daytime serial Ben Jerrod in the early 1960s, the first daytime serial to be broadcast regularly in color.

 Following his departure from Another World, he made appearances on The Edge of Night on ABC and played Vince Cardello on Another Life on CBN.

 Personal life

-Ryan is a 1952 graduate of Saint Benedict's College in Atchison, Kansas, with a bachelor's degree in political science.
+Ryan was a 1952 graduate of Saint Benedict's College in Atchison, Kansas, with a bachelor's degree in political science.
 He acted in plays with The Raven Theatre Guild there.
 He worked toward a master's degree at Georgetown University before leaving to pursue a career in acting.

 He and his wife, Viki, whom he married in 1959, had two sons.

-Ryan died on March 1, 2017, under hospice care in Kansas City, Missouri at the age of 87.
-He is survived by his wife Camille Yoder and three children.